boniolp/kGraph/README.md

 First, in order to play with kGraph, please download the [UCR archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
 Then modify the path in [utils.py](https://github.com/boniolp/kGraph/blob/main/utils/utils.py) accordingly.

-All python packages needed are listed in [requirements.txt](https://github.com/boniolp/kGraph/blob/main/requirements.txt) file and can be installed simply using the pip command:
+All Python packages needed are listed in [requirements.txt](https://github.com/boniolp/kGraph/blob/main/requirements.txt) file and can be installed simply using the pip command:

 ```(bash)
 conda env create --file environment.yml